Jimmykotter/MooLah/README.md

 WHEN I open my app my Css and Javascript will line up with my HTML and properly respond THEN my JavaScript DOM Manipulation and a Modal will be properly responsive

+HTML
+inputs outputs
+class selection
+section divide
+proper usage of head, body and footer framework

+CSS
+Body styling
+Logo Styling
+Proper usgae of syntax in order for responsive code

+JAVASCRIPT
+Understanding of the usage of the document window and querySelectors Responsive Localstorage
+Proper usage of EventListeners

+TEAMWORK
+Collaborative Preparation
+Daily Goals Set and executed
+Communication
+Proper use of Agile Management

 ## Credits

 N/A